kudrykv/demoscraper/README.md

 iteratively does the same for all the links found on the page.
 It also keeps track of the depth of the current link, so it can stop when it reaches the maximum depth.

-The app uses a simple in-memory cache to avoid fetching the same URL twice.
-It also uses a `sync.WaitGroup` to limit the number of concurrent requests.
+The app uses a simple in-memory cache to avoid fetching the same URL twice, and a semaphore to limit the number of concurrent requests.

 ### Structure